Homoclinic classes of geodesic flows on rank 1 manifolds: Introduction

 \section{Introduction}

-Homoclinic classes are an efficient way of decomposing the dynamics of hyperbolic systems into smaller pieces.
-Introduced by Newhouse in \cite{Newhouse-hyperbolic} as generalizations of the basic sets introduced by Smale in his spectral decomposition theorem \cite{Smale-differentiable}, homoclinic classes have been used in more complicated settings beyond uniform hyperbolicity, see e.g. \cite{Bonatti-Crovisier-Inventiones}.
+Homoclinic classes are an efficient way of decomposing the dynamics of hyperbolic systems.
+Introduced by Newhouse in \cite{Newhouse-hyperbolic} as generalizations of the basic sets considered by Smale in his spectral decomposition theorem \cite{Smale-differentiable}, homoclinic classes have been used in settings beyond uniform hyperbolicity, see e.g. \cite{Bonatti-Crovisier-Inventiones}.

 Rodriguez Hertz et al introduced ergodic homoclinic classes of hyperbolic periodic points, and studied the uniqueness of SRB measures for surface diffeomorphisms \cite{HHTU-CMP}.
-Buzzi, Crovisier and Sarig introduced homoclinic classes of hyperbolic measures and proved that each class carries at most one measure of maximal entropy \cite{BCS-Annals}.
-Later, Buzzi, Crosivier and Lima studied homoclinic classes of measures for three-dimensional flows with positive speed \cite{BCL}.
+Buzzi, Crovisier and Sarig introduced homoclinic classes of measures and proved that the Markov partitions of Sarig \cite{Sarig-JAMS} and Ben Ovadia \cite{Ben-Ovadia-2019} code homoclinic classes by {\em irreducible} countable topological Markov shifts, and each homoclinic class supports at most one equilibrium state for each admissible potential, see \cite[Thm.
+3.1, Cor.
+3.3]{BCS-Annals}.
+Buzzi, Crovisier and Lima studied homoclinic classes of measures for 3--dimensional flows with positive speed \cite{BCL}.

+We consider homoclinic classes for flows with positive speed in any dimension.
+Our main result is the coding of two homoclinically related measures by an {\em irreducible} topological Markov flow.
+Let $N$ be a $C^\infty$ closed Riemannian manifold.